0/SpanishAcquisition/docs/user/general_concepts/variables.rst

 Variables
 #########

-Variables are how sweeping acquisition experiments are described.
+Variables are used to describe sweeping acquisition experiments.

 .. _general_concepts_output_variables: